Search Results for

 • SentSuccess: the file is sent successfully.

-• SentFailed: the file is failed to send.
+• SentFailed: the file failed to send.

 • IsAsync: upload immediately or wait in the queue.